 York College Alumni consistently excel in their chosen fields, embarking upon varied careers as physicians, researchers, attorneys, public relations executives, novelists and captains of industry.

-Our graduates include Deborah Persaud, M.D. (’81), an associate professor of pediatric infectious diseases at Johns Hopkins University School of Medicine and winner of a $700,000 Elizabeth Glazer award for pediatric AIDS research; Steven Weitzner (’74), a former journalist, now CEO of the Long Island-based technology marketing giant CMP Media; Donald Vernon (’90), a lawyer, who has returned to the York College neighborhood to open a community practice in the areas of immigration, criminal, real estate, matrimonial, family and corporate law; and James “Jimmy” Siegel (’77), a former Madison Avenue executive and now the successful author of novels such Derailed, which was made into a popular movie starring Jennifer Aniston and Clive Owen.
-Mr. Siegel has also handled campaign advertising for some of New York's leading politicians, including Gov. Eliot Spitzer and Attorney General Andrew Cuomo.
+Our graduates include Deborah Persaud, M.D. ('81), an associate professor of pediatric infectious diseases at Johns Hopkins University School of Medicine and winner of a $700,000 Elizabeth Glazer award for pediatric AIDS research; Hank Sheinkopf, PhD '73, a rabbi and president of Sheinkopf Communications, a full service political, corporate and media strategy group.
+Dr. Sheinkopf has advised the likes of President Bill Clinton, Mayor Michael Bloomberg and more than 700 other local and international political candidates; Donald Vernon ('90), a lawyer, who has returned to the York College neighborhood to open a community practice in the areas of immigration, criminal, real estate, etc; and James "Jimmy" Siegel ('77), a former Madison Avenue executive and now the successful author of novels such as Deceit, Detour and Derailed, which was made into a popular movie starring Jennifer Aniston and Clive Owen.

 The York College gymnasium features an Olympic-sized swimming pool, indoor track, and state-of-the-art gym equipment.

 The college also boasts an up-to-the-minute science lab, an expansive micro-computer lab, a 150-seat theatre and a 1500-seat auditorium, which has featured live performances by popular performers and classical musicians such as the Arianna String Quartet and the Julliard Jazz Ensemble.
 York's 50-acre campus is also host to the FDA Regional Testing Laboratory, which has partnered with York to provide training and internships for our students as well as faculty exchanges.